2016 Davis P. Rice Youth Waterfowl Hunt

 Who goes on the hunt?

-The DPR, as it’s known, is a BY INVITATION ONLY event.
+The hunt is a BY INVITATION ONLY event.
 We bring together around 120 youth hunters selected from the ranks of our Tennessee Scholastic Clay Target Program.
 Once a pool of qualified, 15-years-old and younger candidates is established, preference is given to kids who have never been hunting or experienced a waterfowl hunt.
 The total number of hunters is determined by available blinds and blind captains.
-Each hunter, while not necessarily experienced in the field, will have completed the TWRA Hunter Education course and have significant experience on the range as a member of a TNSCTP team.
+Each hunter, while not necessarily experienced in the field, will have completed the TWRA Hunter Education course and have significant experience on the range as a member of a Tennessee SCTP team.

 How does it work?